 As to ending the embargo, there should be no such plan without reciprocal actions by the Cubans.
 For starters, there needs to be verifiable evidence of democratic reforms, including freedom of the press, and the conduct of free elections.
-None of that is likely to happen, however, as the Cuban “constitution”, such as it is, sanctions only the political activities of the Cuban Communist party.
+None of that is likely to happen, however, as the Cuban “constitution”, such as it is, sanctions only the political activities of the Cuban Communist Party.
 A move toward democratic freedoms is not the only condition the United States should seek if the two nations are indeed to play “nice” with each other.
 The release of political dissidents, and the return of thugs like the Puerto Rican, Victor Manuel Gerena sought by the FBI for bank robbery, and the Black Panther assassin Asata Shakur who is wanted by the FBI for the murder of a State Trooper in New Jersey should also be part of any final resolution.
 Moreover, the Cubans need to indemnify those Americans as well as Cubans whose property was confiscated by the Castro regime to the tune of approximately $8 billion.
-Clearly, President Trump needs to rethink his current position on Cuba if he expects to break apart the Hemisphere’s axis of evil.